Kumano Kodo: 6 Beginner-Friendly Walking Routes You Can Do in About 3 Hours

 ©Wakayama Prefecture Sightseeing Federation Information Center

-• Cape for sunshade, rain shield, and head protection
+• Hat for sun, rain, and head protection

 • Water